guosheng/refinenet/README.md

 # Multipath RefineNet
 This is the source code for our [paper](https://arxiv.org/abs/1611.06612):

-RefineNet: Multi-Path Refinement Networks for High-Resolution Semantic Segmentation".
-Guosheng Lin, Anton Milan, Chunhua Shen, Ian Reid.
+*RefineNet: Multi-Path Refinement Networks for High-Resolution Semantic Segmentation* Guosheng Lin, Anton Milan, Chunhua Shen, Ian Reid.
+In CVPR 2017

 A MATLAB based framework for semantic image segmentation and general dense prediction tasks on images.